Mount Black Prince (Alberta): History

-The mountain's name was made official in 1922 by the Geographical Names Board of Canada.
+The mountain's toponym was officially adopted in 1922 by the Geographical Names Board of Canada.

 The first ascent of the peak was made in 1956 by B. Fraser, M. Hicks, and J. Gorril.

 Geology

 Mount Black Prince is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

 Based on the Köppen climate classification, Mount Black Prince is located in a subarctic climate with cold, snowy winters, and mild summers.
 Temperatures can drop below −20 C with wind chill factors below −30 C. In terms of favorable weather, July through September are the best months to climb.
 Precipitation runoff from the mountain drains into tributaries of the Kananaskis River, thence into the Bow River.